jamesfowkes/xscape-laser-puzzle/README.md

   - In Arduino IDE, click Sketch...
 Include Library...
 Add ZIP Library
   - Select the TaskAction folder in the unzipped folder and click OK.

-### MFRC522 RFID library
+### AltSoftSerial library

 To install:
  - In Arduino IDE, click Sketch...
 Include Library...
 Manage Libraries.
- - In the search bar, enter "MFRC522".
+ - In the search bar, enter "AltSoftSerial".
- - Select the "MFRC522" library in the list and click "Install"
+ - Select the "AltSoftSerial" library in the list and click "Install"

 ## EEPROMEx from www.returnzero.co.uk/public/EEPROMEx.zip